mkurek94/expenditure-calculator/README.md

 # expenditure-calculator
 Project made for my girlfriend to help her calculate our expenses when we lived together and we don't had a job yet.
+Application is not responsive because it was designed for only her and mine computer.

 Used: Vanilla Javascript, HTML5, CSS